Current ACP Courses and Descriptions

 French 2101: Intermediate French Language and Culture I (3) - Prerequisite: French 1002 or equivalent.
 Students will advance their understanding of Francophone cultures through discussions, readings, and written work.
 Language skills will be further developed through meaningful communicative interaction.

-German 2101: Intermediate Language and Culture: German III (3) - Prerequisite: German 1002 or equivalent.
+German 2101: Intermediate Language and Culture: German III (3) - Prerequisite: GERMAN 1002 or equivalent.
 Students will advance their understanding of German-speaking cultures through discussions, readings, and written work.
-Language skills will be further developed through meaningful communicative interaction.
+Through meaningful communicative interaction, students will further develop their language skills.
+The course is conducted mainly in German.
+GERMAN 1001, GERMAN 1002, and GERMAN 2101 together form the introductory German language sequence.
+Students who have successfully completed this course may advance to GERMAN 2170 or GERMAN 2180.

 Go to Top of Page